oshaughn/research-projects-RIT/GETTING_STARTED.md

 VERIFY OUTPUT CORRECT, adjust number of iterations to be more reasonable.

-Try this, for GW170814 (an example of a triple event, but the coinc.xml/helper is currently only identifying it as an LV double: FIXME)
+__A single event__ :Try this, for GW170814 (an example of a triple event, but the coinc.xml/helper is currently only identifying it as an LV double: FIXME)
 ``
 ./setup_bbh_event.sh G298172
 ``